Our latest TV ad highlighting our contributions to the Vermont Education Fund.

-For an additional $1, players may opt to Power Play their ticket, which will increase the amount of any non-jackpot prize won.
+For an additional $1, players may opt to Power Play their ticket, which will increase the amount of any non-jackpot prize won by 2, 3, 4 or 5 times the original prize amount.
+The Power Play prize from matching 5 white balls will be fixed at $2,000,000 regardless of the Power Play number drawn.
 The drawings take place Wednesday and Saturday at 10:59 PM (ET)

-Mega Millions has a matrix of 5 of 56 and 1 of 46.
-The odds of winning the jackpot are 1 in 176 million.
-Players can choose to claim the entire jackpot amount in 26 annual payments or claim a reduced amount as a lump sum payment.
-Jackpots start at $12,000,000 (paid in annual payments) and continue to roll until won.
-Other prize levels include a $250,000 second prize and 7 other prize levels with pay outs from $2 to $10,000.
+Mega Millions has a matrix of 5 of 75 with the Mega Ball® matrix being 1 of 15.
+The odds of winning the jackpot are 1 in 258 million.
+Players can choose to claim the entire jackpot amount in 30 annual payments or claim a reduced amount as a lump sum payment.
+Jackpots start at $15,000,000 and continue to roll until won.
+Other prize levels include a $1,000,000 second prize and 7 other prize levels with pay outs from $1 to $5,000.
+Overall odds of winning a prize is 1:14.7.
 One play costs one dollar.

-For an additional $1, players may opt to Megaply their ticket, which will multiply prizes (except the jackpot) by 2, 3, or 4 times.
+For an additional $1, players may opt to add the Megaplier® to their ticket, which will multiply prizes (except the jackpot) by 2, 3, 4 or 5 times.
 The drawings take place Tuesday and Friday at 11:00 PM (ET)

 Vermont, Maine and New Hampshire formed Tri-State Megabucks in 1985.
 Sales began on September 3, 1985 and the first draw was held on September 14, 1985.
 It began with a 6 out of 30 matrix, jackpot odds of 1 in 593,775 and a Saturday night draw.
 In January 1986, the game was changed to a 6 out of 36 matrix, which increased the odds to 1 in 1.9 million.
 There was one draw held on Saturday night.
 In January 1988, the matrix was increased to 6 out of 40, increasing the odds to 1 in 3.8 million.
 In May 1990, the number of draws increased to twice a week, Wednesday and Saturday.
 In June 1996, the game was enhanced to include the MegaCash.
 This option which allows jackpot winners to take their share of the money available in the jackpot prize pool in a one-time-only, lump sum payment.
 Players must decide within 60 days of claiming the jackpot how they want to receive their winnings.